All Products

 namespace/vk labeled

-3. Run the following command to deploy the NGINX application:
+3. Deploy the NGINX application:

 kubectl -n vk run nginx --image nginx